• Art Magazine

 Drawings, watercolors, limited editions or works of emerging talents enable the collection of collection without considerable budget.
 These art forms not only offer aesthetic enjoyment, but also potential for increasing value.

 However, the key to the successful art purchase is not in the financial aspect alone.
-The development of one's own taste and trust in personal intuition is much more important.
+The development of one's own taste and trust in personal intuition are much more important.
 Initating collectors should therefore first explore and reflect on a wide variety of art forms about which works they really touch.

 Anyone investing in art today makes a decision that goes far beyond a pure investment.
 Works of art enrich everyday life, stimulate thought and create emotional connections.
 More and more people understand art as an integral part of a fulfilling life.